 Menopause - Like pregnacy, the menopause causes hormonal changes that make things less stable.

-Age - As you age, all of our muscles lose strength and taughtness naturally every year with age.
+Age - all of our muscles lose strength and taughtness naturally every year as you get older.

 Obesity - Extra weight puts extra pressue on your abdominal core and, so, onto your pelvic floor.